rd2/tbd/pages/custom.md

 __PSIs__: In order to refer to a custom _psi_ set, one must first define the custom set itself.
 TBD JSON "psis" each require a unique identifier (e.g. "not bad"), and the expected TBD shorthands (e.g. "parapet") with their custom _psi_ values (in W/K per meter).
 Note that the _joint_ shorthand is optional: if one or more _transition_ edges in a model are to become structural expansion _joints_, then the custom _psi_ set should hold an additional _joint_ entry.

 __BUILDING__: TBD allows a single "building" JSON entry, where one simply refers to one of the previously defined _psi_ sets.
-This overrides the pull-down __Default thermal bridge option__.
+This overrides the pull-down __Default thermal bridge set__ option.

 ### Multiple custom _psi_ sets